ElemeFE/element/examples/docs/en-US/tag.md

 ### Basic usage

 ::: demo Use the `type` attribute to define Tag's type.
+In addition, the `color` attribute can be used to set the background color of the Tag.

 ```html
 <el-tag>Tag One</el-tag>